 Yes, those rumors are true, even chefs and food bloggers like myself need a break from the kitchen, or at least need a little help with the meal planning and getting inspired in the kitchen!
 That’s why I was happy to discover a collection of simple chef inspired, restaurant-quality recipes and dinner ideas (including side dish suggestions) using Smithfield Prime Fresh Pork, like these Hearty Pork Butt Sandwiches with Bitter Winter Salad and Salsa Verde (shown below, click here for the recipe).

-Eric’s favorite protein is pork, in fact he has always said if he could only eat one protein the rest of his life it would be pork, that’s how much he loves it!
-Needless to say, we eat pork a few times a week and so having some recipe inspiration from award-winning chefs from around the country, that are simple and only use a handful of ingredients is just the thing I need this time of year!
+We eat pork a few times a week and so having some recipe inspiration from award-winning chefs from around the country, that are simple and only use a handful of ingredients is just the thing I need this time of year!

 Today’s recipe, Grilled Marinated Pork Loin and Texas Peaches, was developed by Smithfield Prime award-winning chef partner, John Tesar of Knife at the Highland Dallas hotel.
 I love that this recipe uses all-natural Smithfield® Prime Boneless Center Cut Pork Loin, has a five-ingredient marinade, using pantry staples, and features fresh Texas peaches, a favorite of mine this time of year!
-Not only is this a simple summer recipe, this recipe is great for those Sunday backyard barbecues with the family because serves a crowd!
+Not only is this a simple summer recipe, this recipe is great for those Sunday backyard barbecues with the family because it serves a crowd!

-- 1 Smithfield® Prime Boneless Center Cut Pork Loin (about 4 lbs.)
+- 1 Smithfield® Prime Boneless Center Cut Pork Loin, (about 4 lbs.)

 - 1/2 cup white balsamic vinegar